westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 ## Function

-Function is a named block of code.
+A function is a named block of code.

 ### First Look

-We already know how to call a `Console.WriteLine("Hello World")` function. `WriteLine` is a function name, `"Hello World"` is the input.
+We already know how to call the `Console.WriteLine("Hello World")` function. `WriteLine` is a function name, `"Hello World"` is the input.
 We pass input within the `()` after the function name.

 ### Your First Function